barne856/square/README.md

 You can render `entity`s using `material`s.
 A `material` represents a shader in OpenGL.
 All meshes that will be rendered by the material are child objects of that material.

-All `entity`s in a scene is an `object` containing `systems` and inheriting from components.
+All `entity`s in a scene are `object`s containing `systems` and inheriting from components.
 Components are classes that provide data and functions to operate on the data while `system`s are callbacks to rendering events such as a physics/rendering update or an input event.

 # Example
 ## Renderer Specification